akhilsadam/positional-iss/doc/api.md

 ### ENDPOINT: /epoch/{name}
  - Description: Get data for a single epoch.
  - Parameters:
-   -  name	:	Value of epoch to be queried.
-An example: 2022-042T12:04:00.000Z
+   -  `name`	:	Value of epoch to be queried.
+An example would be : `2022-042T12:04:00.000Z`
  - Responses:
-   -  A 200 response will: Return epoch information for first matching epoch as json.
+   -  A `200` response will : Return epoch information for first matching epoch as json.

  - Example: `curl -X GET http://0.0.0.0:5026/epoch/2022-042T12:04:00.000Z -H "accept: application/json"` yields:
 ```